EbrarTikit/HungryApp/README.md

 - ROOM

 ## Features to be developed
- -Add filter options to search
+ - Add filter options to search
- -Comment section for recipes
+ - Comment section for recipes
- -Scoring the recipe
+ - Scoring the recipe

 ## Screenshots